 “This struggle may be a moral one, or it may be a physical one, and it may be both moral and physical, but it must be a struggle.
 Power concedes nothing without a demand.
 It never did and it never will.
 Find out just what any people will quietly submit to and you have found out the exact measure of injustice and wrong which will be imposed upon them, and these will continue till they are resisted with either words or blows, or with both.
 The limits of tyrants are prescribed by the endurance of those whom they oppress.”

 Young people have quietly submitted to more injustice and wrong than we have time here this weekend to detail.
 If such a litany of wrongs could be compiled this conference would have to be extended until July 2008 just to read it off a list.
 Then a new list would be written to include the many wrongs that took place during the interim.

 Youth have submitted to A LOT.
 And for as long as they submit the oppression will continue to get worse.
 In the last year NYRA has collected over 500 news articles related to youth rights.
 I can bet you that the vast majority of them are negative.
 When will it stop?

 Books written by a couple gray haired old men won’t stop it.
 They are incredibly valuable and inform and define and propel our movement in many ways but they won’t stop it.

-The only ones who can stop it are YOU.
+The only one who can stop it is YOU.
 US.
 NYRA exists to make the demand for freedom.
 NYRA exists to lead the struggle.
 But NYRA is just an empty shell without vibrant, passionate, dedicated people to lead us forward.
 People who don’t just agree with youth rights but feel it.